 - Parkinson’s disease is covered only if you do not meet 2 of the definitions of daily living.
 A diagnosis of Parkinson’s disease alone will result in a denied claim.

 There are more details for each covered condition, the above is hopefully enough to serve as a warning that you must deal with an expert when purchasing Critical Illness Insurance.
-We recommend you call us toll free at 1-877-344-4011 or complete our Critical Illness Request form below and we’ll call you back promptly.
+We recommend you call us toll free at 1-877-344-4011 or book a call with one of our critical illness specialists.